 Enter this in your iOS mobile device’s Settings > farmerswife:

 Address: the domain/IP address pointing to the machine hosting the farmerswife Server

 Port: the API’s Port value (default 25000).

-Æ WebCal Object Event subscription, the RSS feeds and the Old Web Client (if licensed) use the yellow marked Http Port.
+Æ WebCal Object Event subscription use the yellow marked Http Port.